jprichardson/node-fs-extra/README.md

 ### outputFile(file, data, callback)

-Almost the same as `writeFile`, except that if the directory does not exist, it's created.
+Almost the same as `writeFile` (i.e. it [overwrites](http://pages.citebite.com/v2o5n8l2f5reb)), except that if the parent directory does not exist, it's created.

 Sync: `outputFileSync()`